 Core Practice # 3 – FLEx – Formational Learning Experiences

-Every Christian school classroom must provide authentic (real work, real need, real people) opportunities for students to practice living the Kingdom story.
+Every Christian school classroom must provide authentic (real work, real people, real need) opportunities for students to practice living the Kingdom story.
 This practice then becomes a habit, with habits shaping who we are and what we do.

-Students must be given the opportunity to do God’s work NOW – to be active and creative in God’s story.
+Wolterstorff suggests, strongly, that students must be given the opportunity to do God's work NOW - to be active and creative in God's Story.
 Meaningful work creates a sense of purpose in their lives, and draws students more powerfully to God’s story.
 As the name suggests, Formational Learning Experiences are designed to form the students’ hearts and actions as well as their minds, equipping students to become people who live and breathe God’s story.
 Research and experience suggest that formational learning best emerges from experiences that get at our gut and touch our heart.
 James K. A. Smith writes in Desiring the Kingdom that "Education is not primarily...concerned with providing information; rather, education most fundamentally is a matter of formation, a task of shaping and creating a certain kind of people.
 These people are distinct because of what they love and desire - the Kingdom of God"

 - Invite every student to explore their role in the Kingdom story